 - $25,000 for property damage per accident

-PIP is not available in Louisiana.
-While you can’t get this coverage from any car insurance policies, you may be able to find a policy that provides similar protection in the form of a provision called “MedPay.”
+Personal injury protection is not available in Louisiana.
+However, while this coverage is unavailable from any car insurance policy, you may be able to find a policy that provides similar protection in the form of a provision called “MedPay.”

 If your policy includes MedPay, you can get coverage for your injuries even if you are found to be at 100% fault for the accident.
 MedPay typically covers less than the PIP protection that you can get from policies in other states.
 This makes it all the more important that you make a successful claim if you need coverage for medical bills.